 A statement from Greater Manchester Police read: "Police investigating a racist tweet sent during Sunday's Manchester derby have made an arrest.

-"He has been bailed pending further enquiries."
+"He has been bailed pending further inquiries."

 Nine arrests were made in the immediate aftermath of the fixture, and authorities are still searching for the man who threw a coin which struck Ferdinand in the face as he celebrated his side's victory.